hmlongco/Factory/Sources/Factory/Factory.docc/Basics/GettingStarted.md

     }
 }
 ```
 But we can do better.
-Factory also provdides a bit of syntactic sugar that asks the enclosing container to make our factory for us using a `callAsFunction` function on `self`.
+Factory also provides a bit of syntactic sugar that asks the enclosing container to make our factory for us using a `callAsFunction` function on `self`.

 ```swift
 var service: Factory<ServiceType> {